httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Motivation for Replacing RFC 7540 Priorities {#motivation}

 An important feature of any implementation of a protocol that provides multiplexing is the ability to prioritize the sending of information.
-This was an important realization in the design of HTTP/2 leading to RFC 7540.
 Prioritization is a difficult problem, so it will always be suboptimal, particularly if one endpoint operates in ignorance of the needs of its peer.
+Priority signalling allows endpoints to communicate their own view of priority needs, which can be combined with other factors that are considered during the peer's prioritization decision making.

-RFC 7540 {{?RFC7540}} introduced a complex prioritization scheme that uses a combination of stream dependencies and weights to describe an unbalanced tree.
+RFC 7540 stream priority ({{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
-This scheme suffered from poor deployment and interoperability, it was deprecated in HTTP/2 ({{HTTP2}}).
-However, in order to maintain wire compatibility, HTTP/2 priority signals are still mandatory to handle.
-These come in three forms.
-First, a HEADERS frame {{Section 6.2 of HTTP2}} with the PRIORITY flag set is an explicit signal that includes an Exclusive flag, Stream Dependency field, and Weight field.
-Second, a HEADERS frame with no PRIORITY flag is an implicit signal to use the default priority.
-Third, the PRIORITY frame {{Section 6.3 of HTTP2}}, which is always explicit since it always contains an Exclusive flag, Stream Dependency field, and Weight field.
+It suffered from poor deployment and interoperability and was deprecated in a revision of HTTP/2 ({{HTTP2}}).
+However, in order to maintain wire compatibility, HTTP/2 priority signals are still mandatory to handle (see
+{{Section 5.3.2 of HTTP2}}).

-Client build an RFC 7540 tree using signals but experience has shown the rich flexibility is rarely exercised.
-Instead they tend to choose a single model optimized for a web use case and experiment within the model constraints, or do nothing at all.
+Clients can build RFC 7540 trees with rich flexibility but experience has shown this is rarely exercised.
+Instead they tend to choose a single model optimized for a single use case and experiment within the model constraints, or do nothing at all.
 Furthermore, many clients build their prioritization tree in a unique way, which makes it difficult for servers to understand their intent and act or intervene accordingly.

-Many RFC 7540 server implementations do not include support for the priority scheme.
+Many RFC 7540 server implementations do not act on HTTP/2 priority signals.
 Some instead favor custom server-driven schemes based on heuristics or other hints, such as resource content type or request generation order.
 For example, a server, with knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
 Since client trees vary, it is impossible for the server to determine how such images should be prioritized against other responses.

-The RFC 7540 scheme allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
+RFC 7540 allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
 However, most intermediaries do not support this.
-The scheme does not define a method that can be used by a server to express the priority of a response.
+RFC 7540 does not define a method that can be used by a server to express the priority of a response.
 Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.